mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ### Gitpod environmental variables

 Gitpod supports encrypted, user-specific environment variables[<sup>[2]</sup>](#external-references).
-They are stored as part of your user settings and can be used to set access tokens, or pass any other kind of user-specific information to your workspaces.
+They are stored as part of my user settings and can be used to set access tokens, or pass any other kind of user-specific information to my workspaces.

 Setting user-specific environment variables